Soil gas: Composition

 The composition of gases present in the soil's pores, referred to commonly as the soil atmosphere or atmosphere of the soil, is similar to that of the Earth's atmosphere.
 Unlike the atmosphere, however, soil gas composition is less stagnant due to the various chemical and biological processes taking place in the soil.
 The resulting changes in composition from these processes can be defined by their variation time (i.e. daily vs. seasonal).
 Despite this spatial- and temporal-dependent fluctuation, soil gases typically boast greater concentrations of carbon dioxide and water vapor in comparison to the atmosphere.
-Furthermore, concentration of other gases, such as methane and nitrous oxide, are relatively minor yet significant in determining greenhouse gas flux and anthropogenic impact on soils.
+Furthermore, concentrations of other gases, such as methane and nitrous oxide, are relatively minor yet significant in determining greenhouse gas flux and anthropogenic impacts on soils.